spirit-island-builder/spirit-island-builder/docs/instructions.md

 </details>

 ### Presence Tracks
-The two presence tracks (energy & plays) are filled out here, with options for special tracks (such as Serpent or Finder).
+The two presence tracks (energy & plays) are filled out here, with options for special tracks (such as Serpent or Finder.
+See 'middle' in Supported Presence Track Options).
   - Node boxes: Each text box represents the effect of one node.
 See 'Supported Presence Track Options'.
 In most cases, icon brackets {} are NOT needed in Presence Track nodes (custom is the exception).
   - Add Node: Adds a node on the right side of the track.
   - Remove Node: Removes the right-most node of the track.